ryanznie/defense-chatbot/README.md

 - "What is the market size of the Golden Dome effort by mission system?"
 - "Explain the latest developments in missile defense technologies"
 - "Analyze the FY2025 defense budget allocations for cyber initiatives"
+- "What (the fuck) does Palantir do for the government?" (pls take the swear word out btw)

+It will not work if you ask it to do something that is not related to defense or government, such as "Where is the best ice cream in Boston?"

 ## Project Structure